Struggling? Here’s why…

 That’s the big four skills!

-Position yourself purposefully, learn and execute effectively, and win people, allies, partners, and customers over as you advance.
+Position yourself purposefully, learn and execute effectively, and win people over as you advance.

-One way to start learning these immediately, in a drip-fed fashion, over time is to sign up to my free weekly posts.
+One way to start learning these immediately, one step at a time (that compounds over time) is to sign up to my free monthly posts.
 Read them.
 Think about them.
 And decide and write down how you’ll apply them to your specific challenges ahead.